 1 Trauma Orthopaedics, so they all have to be managed 2 under this system, if you like.
-Because there were arguments as to whether it was better to be a Clinical 3 Director in the team that you were working, or whether 4 5 it was better to be disconnected and be a Clinical 10:10 Director for a team which you weren't working, but at 6 7 the time, because Mr. Haynes was then appointed Associate Medical Director, a realignment of the teams 8 was considered necessary.
-It wasn't my choice, but 9 I had no difficulty with it.
-And I think a fresh 10 10 · 10 11 individual undertaking the role as Clinical Director of 12 Urology was probably deemed a good idea and a good 13 I certainly felt, for me, that it was a good thina.
-14 thing to switch my role of management to the team in which I worked at Craigavon and later on at Daisy Hill 15 10:11 16 Hospital for general surgery.

-- 17 16 Q. So from December 2018 onwards, did you have any management responsibility for you Urology? - 19 A. Zero. - 20 I think perhaps at the outset, it is also an important 17 Q. 10:11 context to note that, sadly, you didn't enjoy the best 21 22 health in the years which you had responsibility for 23 If you look at paragraph 5, I think it should 24 be on the next page.
-It is heavily redacted, as you 25 can see, but you had periods of sick leave, November 10 · 11 26 '16 for four weeks.
+Because there were 3 arguments as to whether it was better to be a Clinical 4 Director in the team that you were working, or whether 5 it was better to be disconnected and be a Clinical 10:10 6 Director for a team which you weren't working, but at 7 the time, because Mr. Haynes was then appointed 8 Associate Medical Director, a realignment of the teams 9 was considered necessary.
+It wasn't my choice, but 10 I had no difficulty with it.
+And I think a fresh 10:10 11 individual undertaking the role as Clinical Director of 12 Urology was probably deemed a good idea and a good 13 thing.
+I certainly felt, for me, that it was a good 14 thing to switch my role of management to the team in 15 which I worked at Craigavon and later on at Daisy Hill 10:11 16 Hospital for general surgery.
+17 16 Q. So from December 2018 onwards, did you have any 18 management responsibility for you Urology?
+19 Α. zero.
+20 17 Q. I think perhaps at the outset, it is also an important 10:11 21 context to note that, sadly, you didn't enjoy the best 22 health in the years which you had responsibility for 23 Urology.
+If you look at paragraph 5, I think it should 24 be on the next page.
+It is heavily redacted, as you 25 can see, but you had periods of sick leave, November 10:11 26 '16 for four weeks.
 August '17 for six weeks.
-27 November '17 to February '18 and then November '18 through to the end of your time with Urology.
-28 29 those dates accurate as far as you can recall?
+Late 27 November '17 to February '18 and then November '18 28 through to the end of your time with Urology.
+Are 29 those dates accurate as far as you can recall?

-- 1 A. Yes. - 2 18 Q. Although you had management responsibility for Urology - for approximately two years, for a reasonable portion - 4 of time you were unavailable to discharge your role? - 5 A. Yes.

-- 6 19 Q. In your role as Clinical Director you formed part of - 7 a medical management line within the Trust, could you - 8 just explain from say, the Medical Director, down to an - 9 individual consultant in the Trust? - 10 A. So the structure would have been Medical Director, then 10:12 - 11 working through Associate Medical Directors.
-So those - 12 Associate Medical Directors had various areas, broad - areas of responsibility.
-For us it was surgery and - 14 elective care, encompassing surgery, acute surgery, and - all the specialties that I have mentioned earlier. - 16 Then, within that, one or two -- usually two Clinical - 17 Directors with their areas of responsibility across - specialists, urology, trauma and orthopaedics, general - 19 surgery.
-Then the next level would have been, there - 20 would have been lead consultants within each of those - areas or each of those subspecialties. - 22 20 Q. If we focus for now on the chain going up, so we if - look at you to the Associate Medical Director and the - 24 Medical Director, you already said that Dr. McAllister - had to leave his role in October 2016.
-You said - Mr. Haynes didn't take up his role until October 2017. - 27 A. Yes. - 28 21 Q. How did the absence of an Associate Medical Director - for about a year there, how did that impact on your
+Т Α. res.
+2 18 Q. Although you had management responsibility for Urology 3 for approximately two years, for a reasonable portion 4 of time you were unavailable to discharge your role?
+5 Α. Yes.
+10:12 6 19 Q. In your role as Clinical Director you formed part of 7 a medical management line within the Trust, could you 8 just explain from say, the Medical Director, down to an 9 individual consultant in the Trust?
+10 Α. So the structure would have been Medical Director, then 10:12 11 working through Associate Medical Directors.
+So those 12 Associate Medical Directors had various areas, broad 13 areas of responsibility.
+For us it was surgery and 14 elective care, encompassing surgery, acute surgery, and 15 all the specialties that I have mentioned earlier.
+10:13 16 Then, within that, one or two usually two Clinical 17 Directors with their areas of responsibility across 18 specialists, urology, trauma and orthopaedics, general 19 surgery.
+Then the next level would have been, there 20 would have been lead consultants within each of those 10:13 21 areas or each of those subspecialties.
+22 20 Q. If we focus for now on the chain going up, so we if 23 look at you to the Associate Medical Director and the 24 Medical Director, you already said that Dr. McAllister 25 had to leave his role in October 2016.
+You said 10:13 26 Mr. Haynes didn't take up his role until October 2017.
+27 Α. Yes.
+28 21 Q. How did the absence of an Associate Medical Director 29 for about a year there, how did that impact on your